-2009-10 Plans
+2010-11 Plans

-During the 2009-10 year, the committee will continue the structured program assessment process using a strategy centered on submission of small assignments at regular intervals in an ongoing report, including these items:
+During the 2010-11 year, the committee will continue the structured program assessment process using a strategy centered on submission of small assignments at regular intervals in an ongoing report, including these items:

-- Organization of an annual convocation meeting for program faculty to review prior assessment decisions and activities and to plan assessment work for the upcoming year. - Review of program mission, educational objectives, and student learning outcomes - Three-year rotational plan for assessing student learning outcomes - Mapping of each student learning outcome to the program curriculum, indicating where the outcome is taught and can be assessed - Development of performance indicators for 2009-10 student learning outcomes scheduled for assessment. - Plans for direct and indirect measures of 2009-10 student learning outcomes scheduled for assessment - Implementation and re-assessment of planned improvements from prior year assessment work.
+- Organize an annual convocation meeting for program faculty to review prior assessment decisions and activities and to plan assessment work for the upcoming year. - Review program mission, educational objectives, and student learning outcomes. - Update a three-year rotational plan for assessing student learning outcomes.

-- An organized notebook, file cabinet, or shared drive for program assessment records - Periodic assessment write-ups, including data summaries, evaluation of data, and action plans for program improvement - Organization of a spring department meeting to review assessment data and make plans for program improvement - A final assessment report for the learning outcomes web site - Collection and analysis of senior exit data
+- Map each student learning outcome to the program curriculum, indicating where the outcome is taught and can be assessed. - Develop performance indicators for 2010-11 student learning outcomes scheduled for assessment. - Plan for direct and indirect measures of 2010-11 student learning outcomes scheduled for assessment. - Implement and re-asses planned improvements from prior year assessment work. - Compile an organized notebook, file cabinet, or shared drive for program assessment records. - Submit periodic assessment write-ups, including data summaries, evaluation of data, and action plans for program improvement. - Organize a spring department meeting to review assessment data and make plans for program improvement. - Prepare a final assessment report for the learning outcomes web site. - Collect and analyze senior exit data.

-The tasks and timelines for 2009-10 are included in this plan as Appendix B.
+The tasks and timelines for 2010-11 are included in this plan as Appendix B.